Advice forInternational Students

-UK Visas and Immigration state if you are on a course at or above NQF 6/QCF 6/SCQF 9 at a UK higher education institution you are allowed to: work for up to 20 hours per week during term time; work full-time during vacations.
+If you are in the UK on a course at degree level or above, then you will likely be permitted to work for up to 20 hours per week during term-time (this is confirmed on your BRP), and during vacation periods you are allowed to work full-time.
 The working week is defined by the Home Office as a period of 7 days beginning with a Monday.
-This means that during term-time Tier 4 students will be able to work a maximum of 20 hours in the 7 day period from Monday to Sunday.
+This means that during term-time, students will be able to work a maximum of 20 hours in the 7 day period from Monday to Sunday.
 For more information please view the Home Office website.

 If you are planning on studying for more than six months then yes.
 From 6 April 2015, the UKVI introduced new rules which means that you are required to pay an Immigration Health Surcharge.
-From 8 January 2019 the amount required to pay per year is £300, when you submit your application you will input the dates of your studies in the UK and the system will calculate your fees for the duration of your course, the full amount will need to be paid when submitting your visa application.
+The amount you are required to pay per year is £470.
+When you submit your visa application, you will input the dates of your studies in the UK and the system will calculate your fees for the duration of your course.
+The full amount will need to be paid when submitting your visa application.
 This applies to international students applying from within or outside of the UK.

 A list of local GP’s can be found here.

 Voltage in the UK is 240 volts and all electrical appliances use a 3-pin plug, so you will need an adaptor to use any electrical equipment that you bring from home or you can buy items while you are in the UK.
-Laptop personal computers are expensive in the UK; we recommend that you buy one in your own country and bring it with you to the UK if you want a personal computer in your student accommodation.
+Personal laptop computers are expensive in the UK, so we recommend that you buy one in your own country and bring it with you to the UK if you want a personal computer in your student accommodation.

 Hotel accommodation is readily available in Wrexham and its surrounding area.
 Visitors generally use either The Lemon Tree or The Grove Guest House.
 Both are within 15 minutes’ walk of the main campus.
 There is also a Premier Inn within 5-10 minutes’ walk from campus and adjacent to Wrexham General Train Station.